nixrajput/dairy-milk-distributor-api-nodejs/README.md

         npm install
     ```

-- Create `dev.env` file for development
+- Create `dev.env` file in `src` folder
-- Add following VARIABLES in `dev.env`
+- Add following VARIABLES in `dev.env` or in production Environment Variables

     ```env
         PORT = YOUR PORT